: Turbines, Generators and Power Plants

 The third picture on the right is of the turbine fan before it is placed inside the turbine housing.
 You can see a close-up of the turbine blades on the fourth picture.
 The turbine has many hundreds of blades that are turned at an angle like the blades of a fan.
 When the steam hits the blades they spin the turbine's shaft that is attached to the bottom of the blades.

 After the steam goes through the turbine, it usually goes to a cooling tower outside the where the steam cools off.
 It cools off and becomes water again.
-When the hot pipes come into contact with cool air, some water vapor in the air is heated and steam is given off above the cooling towers.
-That's why you see huge white clouds sometimes being given off by the cooling towers.
-It's not smoke, but is water vapor or steam.
-This is not the same steam that is used inside the turbine.
+When the hot pipes come into contact with cool air,

 The cooled water then goes back into the boiler where it is heated again and the process repeats over and over.